lunaticthinker/lunaticthinker.github.io/content/posts/2024-06-15-what-are-coding-principles.md

 ## 11. Testability

-I design code so its behavior is easy to probe; fast, clear tests are my license to refactor aggressively.
+I design code to be easily testable because fast, clear tests are my safety net for aggressive refactoring.
+Without them, I'm paralyzed—afraid to touch anything.

-Enablers:
+What enables this:

-- Pure functions for logic.
+- Pure functions for your core logic—no hidden state or side effects.
-- Inject collaborators (clock, database) instead of hardcoding them.
+- Inject collaborators (like clocks or databases) instead of hardcoding them.
-- Clear boundaries: external effects wrapped, core logic isolated.
+- Draw clear boundaries: wrap external effects, isolate your business logic.

 Example (Go):